HIST 1301. United States History to 1876. 3 Hours.

 HIST 3323.
-History Of American Slavery.
+History of American Slavery.
 3 Hours.

 HIST 3325.
-Era Of Amer Revoltn 1763-1789.
+Era of Amer Revoltn 1763-1789.
 3 Hours.

 HIST 3326.
-The History Of The West.
+The History of the West.
 3 Hours.

-A study of the settlement and development of the Trans-Mississippi West and its influence upon national and international affairs.
+Students examine the settlement and development of the Trans-Mississippi West and its influence upon national and international affairs.

 HIST 3327.
 Topics in the History of Gender and Sexuality.
 3 Hours.

-The topic will vary by semester, each offering of the course likely emphasizing how the understanding of gender and sexuality differs historically according to factors such as race, class, ethnicity, religion and/or sexual orientation.
+Students examine how the understanding of gender and sexuality differs historically according to factors such as race, class, ethnicity, religion and/or sexual orientation.